 Residential Assistance for Families in Transition (RAFT) Homelessness Prevention Program

 If you and your family are at imminent risk of homelessness, you may be eligible for Residential Assistance for Families in Transition (RAFT), a state-funded homelessness prevention program administered by the Massachusetts Department of Housing and Community Development (DHCD).
-For state fiscal year 2013, which began on July 1, 2012, RAFT will be funded at $8.76 million.
-This means that RAFT is once again a statewide program!
-The program will be targeted to families with children under the age of 21 and/or pregnant women with incomes at or below 50% of area median income, with at least 90% of the funds for families at or below 30% of area median income.
+For state fiscal year 2015, which began on July 1, 2014, RAFT will be funded at $11 million, the highest funding level ever.
+The program is targeted to families with children under the age of 21 and/or pregnant women with incomes at or below 50% of area median income, with at least 50% of the funds for families at or below 30% of area median income.
 Eligible families may receive up to $4,000 in a 12-month period to pay for expenses to avoid homelessness or rapidly exit homelessness.

 September 18, 2013: Please see this handout from Metropolitan Boston Housing Partnership to advocates, describing the criteria for RAFT eligibility.

 September 3, 2013: The new temporary accommodations program has begun.
 To better understand this new Seven-Day Temporary Emergency Accommodations program, click here to see handouts from DHCD.
 (Select "rotate clockwise" for easier viewing.)

 August 9, 2013: The RAFT program is up and running again!
 The state's fiscal year 2014 budget includes $10 million for RAFT, and includes $500,000 to provide alternative shelter ("temporary accommodations") to families experiencing homelessness who otherwise would be heading to stay in places not meant for human habitation.
 More details on the temporary accommodations program should be available soon from DHCD.

 October 3, 2012: To better understand the intersections of the RAFT program with the Emergency Assistance and HomeBASE programs for families, please click here.